VOLTTRON/volttron/docs/source/specifications/Weather_Service_Spec.rst

   4. Units of data returned
   5. Frequency of data updates

-The weather service agent would have a design similar to historians.
-There would be a single base weather service that defines the api signatures and the ontology of the weather data points.
-There would be one concrete weather service agents for each weather provider.
+The weather service agent has a design similar to historians.
+There is a single base weather service that defines the api signatures and the ontology of the weather data points.
+There is one concrete weather service agents for each weather provider.
 Users can install one or more provider specific agent to access weather data.

-The initial implementations would be for `NOAA <http://www.noaa.gov>`_ and would support current and forecast.
+The initial implementation is for `NOAA <http://www.noaa.gov>`_ and would support current and forecast data requests.
 NOAA does not support accessing historical weather data through their api.
+This agent implements request data caching.

-The next implementation would be for `darksky.net <https://darksky.net/dev>`_ and when implementing this, caching of history data would be added to base weather agent.
+The second implementation is for `darksky.net <https://darksky.net/dev>`_.

 ********